backup-manager/backup-manager/README.md

 $manager->makeRestore()->run('s3', 'test/backup.sql.gz', 'development', 'gzip');
 ```

 > This package does not allow you to backup from one database type and restore to another.
-A MySQL dump is not compatible with Postgresql.
+A MySQL dump is not compatible with PostgreSQL.

 ### Requirements